Communication line of "MOXA IP Serial Library" category

 To modify the parameters, check "Modify".
 Double-clicking on the port opens the Operating mode dialog window.
 It is intended for the configuration of the operating mode of a particular port (Fig. 4).

 Fig. 4 Default configuration of Port 1 using the "NPort Administration Suite".

 Operating Mode must be set to "TCP Server Mode".
 Pay attention to the setting of TCP ports - "Local TCP Port" and "Command Port" mainly if D2000 and NPort Device Server are connected via router/firewall.
 See the next paragraph "TCP and UDP ports".

 TCP and UDP ports

 The communication between IPSerial library and NPort device uses several TCP and UDP ports.
 TCP channel "Local TCP Port" is used for data transmission, where the device receives data to send them to the serial port and vice-versa where it sends the received serial data of connected client IPSerial (so-called data channel).
-Other TCP channel is "Command Port" control channel.
+Another TCP channel is the "Command Port" control channel.

 The values of "Local TCP Port" and "Command Port" have the default values (see the tables below), but they can be changed.
 UDP channel is the third communication channel between IPSerial library and NPort device, through which IPSerial gets the accurate values of "Local TCP Port" and "Command Port".
 For NPort 5000 Series it is 4800/UDP and for NPort DE-311/211/30x/33x it is 1029/UDP.
 This port cannot be changed.
 It is an input point to the device.
 Data must always be routed to this port and non-blocked by a firewall.